mchmarny/snip/README.md

 All new release will be automatically picked up with `brew upgrade`.

 `snip` also provides pre-build releases for Mac, Linux, and Windows for both, AMD and ARM.
 See [releases](https://github.com/mchmarny/snip/releases) to download the supported distributable for your platform/architecture combination.

+Once installed, you can aldo install the [Alfred](https://www.alfredapp.com/) action that wraps snip [here](https://github.com/mchmarny/snip/releases/download/v0.5.1/snip.alfredworkflow)

 Alternatively, you can build your own version, see [BUILD.md](./BUILD.md) for details.

 ## Disclaimer